February 2, 2022

 Technology has made healthcare extremely more affordable and accessible, leveraging data to better understand patients and their needs.
 Even the growth in wearable technology has aided in this large data collection, thanks to individuals' growing fascination with tracking their own health data, known as the quantified self movement.

-iSTRYM has honed in on this movement by collecting biometric data from patients’ wearable devices that are paired to their smartphones.
+iSTRYM has homed in on this movement by collecting biometric data from patients’ wearable devices that are paired to their smartphones.
 The data is then sent to the clinician’s iSTRYM platform to paint a full picture of client status.

 The ability to capture large amounts of data and render valuable insights about patient health status and steps forward is crucial to success — especially in psychedelic-assisted therapy.